Help! I Failed Security+ 5 Times. How Can I Pass?

 - I see one record of you taking the Test Your Readiness quiz with a score rounded up to 18%.

-- I see six records of you taking Set 10 of the performance-based questions with the highest score rounded up to 12%.
+- I see six records of you taking one set of the performance-based questions with the highest score rounded up to 12%.

-- While I see some high scores for some of the quizzes you took repeatedly, I don’t see consistent scores over 90% for the quizzes, and especially not for the important quizzes.
+- While I see some high scores for some of the quizzes you took repeatedly, I don’t see consistent scores over 90% for the quizzes.

 Only you know the answer to this question.
 Did you remind yourself why the correct answers were correct and why the incorrect answers were incorrect.